PHPxCODER/react-use-phplanyard/README.md

 	userId: "your_user_id",
 	key: "test_key",
 	value: "test value",
-	// apiUrl: "lanyard.338.rocks", // if you are using self-hosted api, not required by default });
+	// apiUrl: "phpxcoder.rest", // if you are using self-hosted api, not required by default });

 // Delete KV pair